|Small Greeting Card||Large Greeting Card||Postcard|

 10×14 watercolor enhanced colored pencil on satin finish Arches watercolor paper..
-Original unavailable, in a private collection.
-As of 04-14-13, 1195 views and 13 favorited.
+Original unavailable, and residing in a private collection.

 Paws n Claws – Apes – Top 10;

 Fauna, Flora, Landscapes & Architecture of South Africa; #1 Artists of RedBubble; Paws ‘n Claws Group; Art at it’s Best; Shameless Self-Promotion; Welcome to the Jungle; Art Universe; “5”; LOVE THESE CREATURES; Amazing Wildlife MAMMALS;

 NOTE: Included in the Afrikaans Saturday Chat 29, 04-13-13 – Primate Lovers.